-A Southern California native with over 20 years of collegiate coaching experience, Jon Strauss is now in his sixth year as Pepperdine's pitching coach and recruiting coordinator in 2014.
+A Southern California native with over 20 years of collegiate coaching experience, Jon Strauss is now entering his seventh year as Pepperdine's pitching coach and recruiting coordinator heading into the 2015-16 season.
 He was named to this position in the summer of 2009.

 Closer Eric Karch recorded the third most saves in a season with 16 on the year and Brown was tied for fifth on the single season wins list with a 13-1 record.
 Brown's efforts earned him WCC Pitcher of the Year honors and Miller and Karch joined him on the All-WCC first team.
 Miller's 1.90 ERA was the lowest by any Waves pitcher since Noah Lowry in 2001.

 The 2014 staff was at its best in the team's magical postseason run, compiling a 2.36 ERA and 7-2 record in nine postseason games.
 Brown led the way, giving up just one earned run in 23.0 postseason innings on his way to racking up WCC Tournament MVP honors and NCAA Regional honors.
 Karch contributed five saves in the playoffs to move his way to fourth on the Waves' all-time saves list.